nathanxu0317/Term1_Behavior_Cloning/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to reproduce what NVIDIA did in this paper: https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the CNN used in that paper.
+I thought this model might be appropriate because the objective is very similar.
+In order to prevent overfitting, one dropout layer was added.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+I found that my model had simialr mean squared error on both the training set and validation set.
+This indicates my model is working quite well.

-To combat the overfitting, I modified the model so that ...

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+Initially there were a few spots where the vehicle fell off the track, to improve the driving behavior in these cases, I reclected more data with better driving, and also added a recovery lap.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 54-68) consisted of a convolution neural network with details shown in above section.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

 #### 3. Creation of the Training Set & Training Process